pierrebai/dak/any_op/Readme.md

          std::type_index(args.type())...);
    }
    ```
+(As an optimization, a version with the extra selector already converted
+to `type_index` is provided, named `make_extra_any`, but is not shown here.)

 # Diving into Delivery

 Finally, we can dive into the mechanical details of the registration
+of implementation of our operations and how to call them.

-and calling of the operations.
-The operation base class is declared
+We start with the base class of all operators.
+It is a template taking
-as a template taking the operation itself and a list of optional
+the operation itself and a list of optional unchanging extra arguments,
-unchanging extra arguments, `EXTRA_ARGS`, which will have fixed types.
+called `EXTRA_ARGS`, which will have fixed types.
+Remember the earlier
-(Remember our earlier streaming operation example, which always
+example of a streaming operation, which would always receive a `std::ostream`
-received a `std::ostream`.)
+as the first argument.
+That is the reason for the existence of EXTRA_ARGS.

    ```C++
    template <class OP, class...
 EXTRA_ARGS>